YYinBurgh/YYinBurgh.github.io/_pages/students.md

 I may have Ph.D. positions in Computer Science starting Fall 2026.
 Please check this page again in late 2025 for updates.
 Strong candidates should be self-motivated, passionate about research, interested in human-centered computing, and have programming skills.
 Ph.D. students at UVM typically are funded with full tuition and a minimum stipend of $34,500/year.
 Learn about the Ph.D. program <a href="https://www.uvm.edu/cems/cs/program/phd-computer-science" target="_blank">here</a>.

-I'm looking for candidates with one or more the following qualifications: (1) prior experience in designing, implementing, and evaluating human-centered computing systems; (2) skills in developing user-facing web/mobile applications; (3) knowledge in machine learning/artificial intelligence (ML/AI); and (3) knowledge in quantitative and qualitative research methods.
+I'm looking for students with one or more the following qualifications: (1) prior experience in designing, implementing, and evaluating human-centered computing systems; (2) skills in developing user-facing web/mobile applications; (3) knowledge in machine learning/artificial intelligence (ML/AI); and (3) knowledge in quantitative and qualitative research methods.

 **If you want to pursue your Ph.D. under my mentorship**, please email me with the following information: (1) A brief introduction of yourself; (2) Your CV or resume; (3) **A short description of how your research interests align with my research expertise**.
 The subject of the email should start with “**[Prospective-PhD]**”.
 I will reach out if there is a potential good fit.

 ### Current Undergraduate/Master's Students at UVM